OBF/bosc_materials/BOSC_review_process.md

 After reviewers have submitted their reviews, a sub-committee will evaluate all reviews to make sure they are appropriate, and to ensure all reviewer comments are in line with the conference Code of Conduct.
 If a decision is made that a review is non-compliant, we will ensure that the review is not included as part of the scoring process and is edited by the sub-committee before passing along any useful comments to the authors.
 Such decisions will be made on a case-by-case basis.

 If an author raises a complaint about a review or any communication during the review process, the review committee will evaluate the complaint to determine the proper course of action, after first notifying the author that the complaint has been received and is being looked into.
 At least two committee members will then be assigned to evaluate the complaint and whether it potentially violates the Code of Conduct.
-(Note that an OBF Code of Conduct is currently in development; in the meantime, the BCC code of conduct ([https://bcc2020.github.io/cod/](https://bcc2020.github.io/cod/)) will apply.)
+(Note that the [OBF Code of Conduct](https://github.com/OBF/obf-docs/pull/78) is currently in development; for BOSC 2021, the [ISMB/ECCB Code of Conduct](https://www.iscb.org/iscb-policy-statements/iscb-code-of-conduct) will apply.)
 If the sub-committee concludes that there was a CoC violation, the committee will follow the recommended reporting path as noted in the Code of Conduct.

 ### Acceptance decisions